CodeWizard-1/restaurant/README.md

 The website consists of four pages that are easily accessible from the navigation menu: home page, menu, reservations, gallery.
 In addition, there is a table reservation button on the home page and on the menu page, which, when clicked, redirects to the order form on the revervations page.
 The website has a responsive layout that automatically adjusts when the screen size changes.

-**Logo**: Logo also incorporates these colors and conveys the restaurant's identity.
+**Logo**: the logo also incorporates the colors of the Italian flag and conveys the identity of the restaurant.

 ![Alt text](documentation/image.png)